LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 ![enter image description here](http://localhost/assets/lab4-10.png)![enter image description here](http://localhost/assets/lab4-11.png)

 ### [5] Apply `pycryptodome` for encryption/decryption
+Because AWS KMS also uses [AES with 256 bits-long](https://docs.aws.amazon.com/crypto/latest/userguide/awscryp-service-kms.html#awscryp-service-kms-using-and-managing), let's do the same with `pycryptodome`.

+ 1. First install the package
+ Run `pip install pycryptodome`
+ 3. Modify the above code in `cryptwithpycryptodome.py`

-Because AWS KMS also uses AES cryptographyin 256 bits, let's do the same with pycryptodome Write another Python script that uses the python library `pycryptodome` to encrypt and decrypt each file in the S3 bucket.
+Write another Python script that uses the python library `pycryptodome` to encrypt and decrypt each file in the S3 bucket.
 Both encrypted and decrypted files will be in the same folder as the original file.

 For encryption/decryption, refer to the example code from [fileencrypt.py](https://github.com/zhangzhics/CITS5503_Sem2/blob/master/Labs/src/fileencrypt.py)